conda-forge/conda-forge.github.io/docs/tutorials/adding-tests.md

 ## Test the build

-If you are running a Linux or macOS system, and have Docker installed, you can build the recipe locally to test the changes:
+If you are running a Linux or macOS system, and have Docker installed, you can build the recipe locally to test the changes.
+Building packages was covered in the [Building a package locally](/docs/tutorials/building-locally/) tutorial.
+To recap shortly:

 ```bash
 python build-locally.py